ekolonsky/RIA_news/README.md

 This is a dataset of news headlines, published by Russian Information Agency "Novosti" from 2001 to 2022 year.
 The dataset ic collected as a source for analysis by data analytics, lingusits, sociologists and any other enthusiasts.

-# What if Ria Novosti
+# What is Ria Novosti
 RIA Novosti (Russian Information Agency "Novosti", https://ria.ru/) is state-owned Russian news agency.
 According to Wikipedia (https://ru.wikipedia.org/wiki/РИА_Новости),  RIA Novosti is a subsidiary of "Russia Today", focused on russian-speaking audience.